robj411/p2_drivers/README.md

 For each sector in each country, we have the 90% interval for the proportion of people who can work from home from Gottlieb et al. (2021).
-We assume that the value we sample within the range is related to internet infrastructure, so that a low value in one sector implies low values in all sectors.
+We sample the same quantile within each range such that a low value in one sector implies low values in all sectors.
 We:

 - take the subset of countries in the income group (LLMIC / UMIC / HIC);
 - take the minimum of the lower bounds by sector (5%);